praveenkumarpgiindia/Chromatography-TDM-Server/README.md

 # Shyam's Chromatography-TDM-Server

-The program written on R shiny language is intended for Therapeutic drug monitoring centers worldwide.
+The program written on R shiny language is intended for the utility of Therapeutic drug monitoring centers.
+The web url link for accessing the program for overview about the features of the program is provided here.

 We intended to develop this program for the following purposes: